m-riss/Minecraft-Seed-Converter/README.md

 The order in which you input the strings matters.

-This has been updated for Minecraft Java Edition 1.19.2
+This has been updated for Minecraft Java Edition 1.19.2 and will be updated as Minecraft Java Edition gets further updated.